30 Easy Day Trips from Paris by Train (+ Map & Tips)

 Château de Versailles

-The classic day trip.
+The classic day trip from Paris.
 Just 45 minutes by RER C, Versailles is a masterclass in royal grandeur — from the Hall of Mirrors to the manicured gardens and the smaller Trianon estates.
 Go early or late to avoid tour bus crowds, and don’t miss the Musical Fountain Show on select days.
+Check out our Versailles Day Trip: The Ultimate Timed Itinerary to help plan your day.

 🚆 RER C train (~45 min) or 🚗 ~45 min.
 The ultimate royal escape, Versailles is spectacular year-round, though gardens are at their best from spring to early autumn.